OSEA Collective Bargaining Agreement

 - A designated representative taking release time under this section shall receive full retirement credit for the entire duration of the release time, as long as the designated representative continues to meet any retirement contribution obligations pursuant to ORS chapter 238 or pursuant to the collective bargaining agreement.

-representative during a period of release time as described in this section.
+- OSEA shall reimburse the District for any compensation that is paid to the designated representative during a period of release time as described in this section.
 Compensation paid under this Section includes any employer contributions made toward any employee benefits, including benefits under ORS chapter 238A (PERS).
-The Payroll Office shall be responsible for computing the appropriate reimbursement amount and sending a written billing to the OSEA; twice a year – once in December and again in June.
-Reimbursement by OSEA shall be made to the District within 30 days of receiving the billing.
+The Payroll Office shall be responsible for computing the appropriate reimbursement amount and sending a written billing to OSEA twice a year – once in December and again in June.
+Reimbursement by OSEA shall be made to the District within thirty (30) days of receiving the billing.
+This provision shall not apply to union activities covered under Section F.5 of this article or District led committees including but not limited to Position Review, District Benefits Committee and similar bodies.

 - Dues